INT. VIDEO RENTAL SHOP

 This is a classic.
 Come on, it’s like Tim Burton’s first proper film.
 It’s a crime against cinema not to stock it.

 (Okay, we have this one on region 2 DVD now, imported from France.
-It’s still one of my favourite movies.
+It’s still one of my favorite movies.
 Sadly, the DVD rental place has gone out of business.)

 (Of course, he had an operetta and a treatment in place to work from before those three days started.
 And they probably had someone else helping on set.)

 I don’t know how valid Langley’s claims are, but he was one of the many writers involved in Wizard of Oz, so he must have had some talent.

 Maytime was released on DVD apparently, but I haven’t found a copy.
 I guess you can get it used in Italian, but for that price, I want a new one.
 And I really want to see the screenplay that he wrote “in three days”, which may not be what’s on film.

 Ok, so I don’t want to see the film that much.
 That’s why I said “Four films” I wish I could see.
 If Maytime is showing, I’ll come along.

 3. Married but Single (1940) aka This Thing Called Love.
 The script for this was written by a few people, including uncredited Wizard of Oz writer George Seaton.

 No, I never saw this film.
 I don’t know how long it took to write.
 I don’t even know how well it did at the cinema.

 But in doing research for my dissertation, I remembered it.
 I’d read about it before.
 You see, the director was credited with some great ideas that came from the writer.